shachey13/HughesLabTools/README.md

    iv.
 When prompted in HughesLabTools, select this .model file for your Weka Segmentation tasks.

+2. DXF Output:
+   The DXF Output traces regoins of interest (ROIs) as part of the processing step.
+This usually runs headless; however, if an image file is shown on the screen, it will repeatedly map the ROIs on the current image during the analysis.
+This does not impact the downstream process and can be ignored.

-2. Perfusion Calculation:
+4. Perfusion Calculation:
    The perfusion calculation uses an image as the background to subtract baseline values.
 Therefore, at least two images per sequence must be provided.

-4. Image Type Rearrangement:
+5. Image Type Rearrangement:
    If you rearrange the order of image types with confirm_image_types, it's recommended to avoid using the grouped crop option.
 For example, if you have two image types (Tumor and Vessels) and change their order to:

    Tumor, Vessels, Tumor, Tumor, Vessels, Vessels, Tumor, Vessels